Reinventing Capitalism in the Age of Big Data

 Markets have long been acknowledged to be a superior mechanism for managing resources but until the advent of big data, they largely functioned better in theory than in practice.
 Now, as ideal markets are within reach because of vastly greater access to information, we are on the verge of a major disruption.
 As data becomes a more valuable asset than cash, the rules for surviving and thriving are changing.

-Data Capitalism: How Information is Liberating the Economy from the Tyranny of the Firm and Enabling a New Prosperity is a provocative look at how data is reinventing markets and, in so doing, is ushering in an era where the firm is no longer predominant.
+Reinventing Capitalism is a provocative look at how data is reinventing markets and, in so doing, is ushering in an era where the firm is no longer predominant.
 With richer and more comprehensive information about human wants and needs, an economy powered by data offers the possibility of increased abundance, equality, and resilience.
 The data-driven markets that will thrive in this environment are far better than firms at organizing human endeavors, meaning that finance driven capitalism is being displaced by its more efficient, more sustainable, and more democratic disruptor: data capitalism.

 Viktor Mayer-Schönberger is the co-author (with Kenneth Cukier) of Big Data: A Revolution That Will Transform How We Live, Work, and Think.
 Published in 2013, the book has been translated into 20 languages and has sold more than 1 million copies worldwide.